 For these Old Order Amish, anything that remotely resembles modern technology is resisted – most noticeably electricity, plumbing or motorised vehicles.
 A study by Eric Brende formulated two basic rules for the acceptance of technology by traditional Amish: it should be understood by all members of the community and it must be tested against the community’s core values and beliefs.
 The underlying premises are that social stability is maintained by agreeing on technological change, that technology should not require specialist workers and the technology that is used should be integrated into all aspects of personal life.

 Amish groups do in reality accept some technological innovations, but to outsiders their rules can seem bewildering.
 For example, some groups allow zips (not just buttons and hooks) to be used in their clothing – and while all Amish agree to dress “modestly”, they often disagree as to what this actually means.
 Some Amish groups only permit the use of push-scooters, some allow bicycles, while others permit neither.
 Some Amish groups insist that only horse-drawn buggies and ploughs be used, while others allow land to be worked using motorised tractors and even drive trucks and cars.
-Some groups allow personal phones, some only use a shared phone booth, while others don’t allow phones at all, the restrictions being based on the view that phones interfere with the separation from the wider world.
+Some groups allow personal phones, some only use a shared phone booth, while others don’t allow phones at all, the restrictions being based on the view that phones interfere with the separation from the wider world and facilitate external contacts from developing.
 Although outsiders often have a nostalgic view of the Amish’s simple life, romanticising the low-technology and agrarian way of life, internal disputes can be fierce, not infrequently leading to the shunning of individuals and families and the forming of breakaway groups, often involving establishing new communities.

 * * *